BioforestChain/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Windows/deploy.md

 > Note 2: The genesis block can be created by a node, then copy the genesis block to the `genesisInfos` folder of the node installation directory, and modify the configuration file according to the above steps to run;

-> Note 3: Blockchain authorization is required to run non-BFChain chains.
+> Note 3: Blockchain authorization is required to run non-BFMeta chains.
 For details, please see \<[Blockchain authorization](/en/Tutorials/PC_full_node_tutorial/Windows/install.md#blockchain-authorization-application)\>.

 #### Run